Linuxfabrik/monitoring-plugins/check-plugins/mysql-health/README.md

 ## Overview

-Produces a single 0-100 health score for a MySQL/MariaDB server, modelled on mysqltuner v2.8.41's weighted KPI.
+Produces a single 0-100 health score for a MySQL/MariaDB server, modelled on mysqltuner's weighted KPI.
 Useful as a top-level Icinga alert ("is the database healthy overall?") and as a Grafana KPI panel.
 The individual `mysql-*` plugins still own the detailed findings and fix advice; `mysql-health` only aggregates.

 **Important Notes:**